GCIncentives/order-service/docs/index.md

 * V1 http://business1.giftcertificates.com/2/0

 ## Enhancement
-Enhanced Resultwhen retrieving an order status.
+Enhanced Result when submitting an order.
 EnhancedStatus entity now shows more detail about the current status of an order during processing.

 Previous version: